 Carotenoids are the second most prominent pigment found in plants.
 They are responsible for the yellow, orange or red colors we see in plants and fruit.
 It is what we see in the leaves as they change colors in the fall, as the chlorophyll is less abundant.

 They assist in the absorption of light, then transfer the energy to the chlorophyll.
-They also protect chlorophyll from photodamage.
+They also protect chlorophyll from photodamage, which happens when a plant is exposed to higher than needed light levels.

 Choosing The Right LED Grow Light Color